trento-project/docs/guides/manual-installation.md

 > Note: Be sure to change the `ADMIN_USERNAME` and `ADMIN_PASSWORD` environment variables to your desired values.

-> Note: Be sure to change the `GRAFANA_PASSWORD` (and potentially `GRAFANA_USER` if you changed it) environment variable to the password you set for the grafana admin user in the grafana installation step.

 ```bash
 docker run -d \
  -p 4000:4000 \